rutkat/flare/README.md

 ```

 Finally initialise the plugin selecting the element or elements where you want the flare.
-The default trigger event is 'mouseenter' so the flare will activate when you mouse over the target element.
+The default trigger event is 'click' and the target is the selector itself so the flare will activate when you click the target element.
 You'll probably want to change the glow color, so add a parameter to the flare function as in the 2nd line.
 ```javascript
  $('.box').flare();